ant512/EarthShakerDS/README.txt

    Gravity remains inverted until the gravity timer runs out.
 The direction of gravity and the remaining time are both displayed at the bottom of the screen next to the green "g".
+ - Barriers block your path.
+They decrease the amount of remaining time if you walk into them.
+ - Barrier controllers will destroy all barriers when they are themselves destroyed.
+Drop a boulder onto them.

 Requirements